wcarmon/docs/vscode/from-jetbrains.md

 # Motivation
-1. Jetbrains has fallen behind on AI
+1. JetBrains has fallen behind on AI
 1. Java is falling out of favor
 1. They only really support IDEA, Goland and WebStorm well (Perhaps c++ in Clion).
     - RustRover is buggy and has font issues (they probably don't regression test)